Occupational Health and Safety

 The Company also has a policy and guidelines allowing employers to choose their work location (“Work Anywhere”), in addition to being able to work from home for a maximum of 3 days each week as well as supporting a work system that supports work Option to work at any location So that employees can communicate and access systems to work efficiently, such as online meeting systems.
 Communication system via CP ALL Connect and True Virtual Connect, etc.

-• “SPIM Active Learning Science” activity through online experiments with national-level biology teachers, along with experiment kits delivered directly to homes free of charge
+• “SPIM Active Learning Science” activity featuring online science experiments with a nationally recognized biology teacher, including free home-delivered experiment kits

-• “All Art for Kids” Cartoon Camp activity for the children and grandchildren of PIM staff
+• “All Art for Kids” Cartoon Camp, an activity for the children of PIM personnel

-Competency and Personality Analysis services for children and youth in the ” Luk Riang Children’s Fund” program
+Analysis services for the capability and personality of children and youth in the Luk Riang Scholarship Program

 Breastfeeding support in the workplace program